Ouroboros (Red Dwarf): Plot

-As Kochanski prepares to leave, she says that it may be possible to communicate transdimensionally, via the cellular phone she carries.
+The link is eventually re-established and Kochanski prepares to leave.
 As they load aboard some supplies from Kochanski's ship, Lister sees a crate with a strange symbol and asks about it.
 Kryten explains that the symbol, a snake eating its own tail, represents infinity.
 The symbol is on the crate because it contained everlasting batteries... called Ouroboros batteries, Ouroboros being the name of the symbol.
-Lister realises that the box he was found in did not say "our Rob or Ross" but "Ouroboros" and suddenly works out the mystery behind his abandonment.
-The invitro tube Kochanski has is Lister himself, and at some point after the baby is born he will need to go back in time and leave him at the Aigburth Arms, writing "Ouroboros" on the box so he would be able to work it out at this point in time.
+Lister realises that the box he was found in did not say "our Rob or Ross" but "Ouroboros" and suddenly works out the mystery behind his abandonment: The in vitro tube Kochanski has is Lister himself, and at some point after the baby is born he will need to go back in time and leave him at the Aigburth Arms, writing "Ouroboros" on the box so he would be able to work it out at this point in time.
 Lister begins to try and come to terms with the fact that he is his own father, and Kochanski is not only his ex-girlfriend but also his mother, before realising he needs to get the tube back from Kochanski.

 Unfortunately, as he runs to Kochanski to get the tube, the GELFs attack again and the link breaks with Kochanski stuck on the wrong side.
-She decides to try to jump the gap back to her shipmates but does not make it and falls short, plunging into non-space.
-She then uses the transdimensional communication properties of the telephone she has to contact Lister and tell him that she will stay with him after all, if he can save her.
-Knowing his whole existence depends on saving Kochanski, Lister uses a crossbow and some rope taken from her own ship's supplies and does exactly that... but in so doing shoots the harpoon into her leg, causing her to make an obscenity-laden phone call to him.
-In the medibay later, Kochanski becomes determined to find some way back to her crew but a devastated Kryten tells her the dimension gateway is closed for good.
-Despite his misgivings, Kryten welcomes her aboard.

 Eighteen months later, Lister uses the time drive to send himself and his baby son back to the Aigburth Arms in 2155.
 He explains to the baby that he is not being abandoned like he will initially believe, but is instead being placed there to maintain the unbreakable circle as a "holding pattern".
 Now these events will always repeat themselves, and through that the human race will never truly become extinct.
-After bidding his child goodbye, Lister puts him under the pool table in a box marked "Ouroboros" and leaves seconds before Frank walks in...
+After bidding his child goodbye, Lister puts him under the pool table in a box marked "Ouroboros" and leaves seconds before Frank walks in.